kindredgroup/pit-toolkit/brownie/README.md

 ## Introduction

-[Brownie] (https://en.wikipedia.org/wiki/Brownie_(folklore)) is a housekeeping daemon whose responsibility is to find and remove stale resources created by PIT but could not be cleaned for technical reasons (PIT test has stopped by user, or process existed unexpectedly etc.)
+Brownie is a housekeeping daemon whose responsibility is to find and remove stale resources created by PIT but could not be cleaned for technical reasons (PIT test has stopped by user, or process existed unexpectedly etc.).
+About the name: https://en.wikipedia.org/wiki/Brownie_(folklore)

 Brownie app is deployed into k8s cluster as periodic CronJob.
 It scans for resources matching a pre-determined naming pattern and removes them when they get old.
 Currently we support *PostgresSQL databases* and *Kafka topics*.
 More resource types may be added in the future.